-The marketable securities are re-measured at fair value at each reporting date with any change in fair value recognized other comprehensive income.
-The marketable securities are classified as Level 1.
+The marketable securities and warrants are re-measured at fair value at each reporting date with any change in fair value recognized other comprehensive income.
+The marketable securities are classified as Level 1 and the warrants as Level 2.

 The Convertible Debentures are re-measured at fair value at each reporting date with any change in fair value recognized in profit or loss with the exception that under IFRS 9, the change in fair value that is attributable to change in credit risk is presented in other comprehensive income.
 The Convertible Debentures are classified as Level 2.